 However, a few countries enforce severe penalties on anyone caught using a VPN or accessing blocked material.
 In that case the risk is still very real.
 No VPN can ever be 100% effective against government surveillance efforts.

 If you’re only using a VPN to gamble online, it’s probably not that big a deal.
 The risk increases as you break increasingly serious laws.
 Placing a few bets online is one thing.
 Plotting to assassinate the king is a whole other ball game.

 As far as gambling goes, yea, you probably won’t have any problems.
 I won’t promise anything because things do change and it’s impossible to keep perfectly up to date on the gaming laws of every country in the world.
 This is where it would behoove you to do a little further research on your own.
 Good luck out there and be safe!

-No. I wish it was that easy because I’d be playing poker at Bet365 right now.
+No. I wish it was that easy because I’d be playing online poker right now.
 You can use VPNs to access offshore sites that block people in your country, but you’ll have a hard time depositing or getting paid.
 All that financial stuff requires banking information.
 Even if you use a VPN, find a prepaid card and deposit, where would you tell them to send your winnings?

 People still try of course.
 I know of a few poker players in the US who used VPNs, offshore bank accounts and overseas mailing addresses to continue using PokerStars in the US.
 These guys got caught, their accounts closed and I believe they lost some money too.

 There may be people out there who do have a better method for playing offshore, but they aren’t talking.
 Personally, I don’t want to take the risk that just when I start winning money the site figures it out and confiscates my account balance.

 Wes Burns has more than a decade’s worth of experience as a writer, researcher, and analyst in the legal online betting industry and is co-founder of OnlineBettingSites.com.
 Wes approaches his work from the viewpoint of players.